 The outcome measures that we propose using will include standardised measures of socio-demographic characteristics, housing status/quality and general health status (40); quality of life (SF36, 80), substance use (SURE and MAP, 81,82), and mental health (GAD7/PHQ9, 83,84), and a measure to assess relationship quality (e.g. CARE, 85).
 Please see Table 2 for further detail of the proposal outcome measures and references to these are provided in our reference list.
-As literacy problems are common within the target population (86), the Peer Navigators will go through each of the measures carefully with participants, reading the statements and, where necessary and with permission, entering the person's responses on their behalf.
-If literacy problems are highlighted as a problem they wish to address, participants will be referred to appropriate services, with Navigator support.
+As literacy problems are common within the target population (86), the researchers (Carver/Foster) will go through each of the measures carefully with participants, reading the statements to them.
+If literacy problems are highlighted as a problem they wish to address, the researchers (Carver/Foster) will pass this information onto Peer Navigators, who can refer participants to appropriate services.
 The study team will also ask participants if they are willing to consent to long-term follow-up using routinely collected data and appropriate linkage.
 Outcome data will also be collected on recruitment rate, engagement, attrition, acceptability, time needed to collect/analyse data, and ethics/equipoise of the intervention to inform a future substantive trial.